 The Nardin dining hall and kitchen strives to be a zero waste kitchen.
 As the kitchen is tasked with producing enough food to feed the Nardin community, but not so much as to create needless waste, we rely on the innovation of Chef Julie and her outstanding team.
 "Batch cooking" and dedicated record keeping provide students with the pleasure of being served food that is being cooked just as they are arriving for lunch.
 Daily students learn about responsibility and the importance of individual actions by sorting their lunch into clear bins marked for compost, recycling, and trash.

-Our students remain proud that as a community last year, nearly 10 tons of waste was created in the dining hall and 90% was diverted to either compost, recycling, or upcycling.
 Natural Upcycling, a new waste diversion partner uses our compostable waste to feed their biodigester and power their sustainable dairy farm in Pavilion, NY.
-Working with Terracycle, the Nardin community upcycled nearly 30,000 juice bags over the 2015-16 year.
+Working with Terracycle, the Nardin community upcycled nearly 30,000 juice bags.

-In the last several years, Nardin faculty have partnered with the Sustainable Nardin Coordinator to deepen and broaden the impact of Sustainable Nardin initiatives.
+In the last several years, Nardin faculty have deepened and broadened the impact of Sustainable Nardin initiatives.
 By embedding the initiatives in the curriculum, students learn that the world is interconnected and gain knowledge of both human and natural communities.

 Nardin Academy uses solar panels on our western roof to offset electricity costs in addition to using technology in curriculum applications.